 Student support at the U of M is a long-standing and proud tradition.
 We welcome all students and fans to join in!

-In September 2009, Golden Gopher football returned back to campus with the inaugural season in the state-of-the-art TCF Bank Stadium.
-TCF Bank Stadium isn’t just a football venue.
-It’s the newest component of U of M heritage, and it’s a place that our whole community loves and enjoys.
-The stadium is open-air horseshoe design constructed with 97 percent recycled steel.
-With the third largest outdoor scoreboard in college football and the largest locker room in both collegiate and professional football, the stadium is home to Golden Gopher Football and the University of Minnesota Marching Band.
+In September 2019, Golden Gopher football celebrated its 10 year anniversary of playing at the state-of-the-art TCF Bank Stadium.
+TCF Bank Stadium isn't just a football venue; it's a component of U of M heritage, and it's a place that our whole community loves and enjoys!
+The stadium is open-air horseshoe design constructed with 97 percent recycled steel, and its scoreboard is the third largest outdoor board in college football.
+The stadium is home to Golden Gopher Football and the University of Minnesota Marching Band.
 On game days, you'll see more than 50,000 fans headed to the stadium, donning maroon and gold and excited to cheer their Gophers on to victory!

 Welcome Week is an action-packed experience that you will share with your classmates the week before classes begin.
 This program includes events planned to connect and welcome you to the campus, your college, and the Twin Cities community.
 During the program you will have an opportunity to: